 A Journey in Medicine and Service

-In 2019, I also embarked on a medical missionary work experience in Jhansi, India.
+In 2019, she also embarked on a medical missionary work experience in Jhansi, India.

-Between 2022 and 2025, I pursued training as a General Practitioner with the Primary Health Care Department within the Ministry of Health.
-During this period, I gained further experience at the Telemedicine Client Support Centre, Gozo General Hospital, St. Luke’s Hospital, Sir Anthony Mamo Oncology Centre, and Hospice Malta.
+Between 2022 and 2025, she pursued training as a General Practitioner with the Primary Health Care Department within the Ministry of Health.
+During this period, she gained further experience at the Telemedicine Client Support Centre, Gozo General Hospital, St. Luke’s Hospital, Sir Anthony Mamo Oncology Centre, and Hospice Malta.

-I completed my GP specialist training programme and became a Family Medicine Specialist in 2026.
+She completed her GP specialist training programme and became a Family Medicine Specialist in 2026.

-In addition to my medical degree, I hold a Bachelor of Science in Diagnostic Radiography and a Master of Science in Family Medicine.
+In addition to her medical degree, she holds a Bachelor of Science in Diagnostic Radiography and a Master of Science in Family Medicine.

-I value Preventive Medicine deeply and have attained various diplomas in Nutrition and Dietetics, Cognitive Behavioural Therapy and Mindful Mental Health, Homeopathy and Reflexology, Gerontology and Geriatrics, as well as Creative Writing and Interior Design.
+She values Preventive Medicine deeply and has attained various diplomas in Nutrition and Dietetics, Cognitive Behavioural Therapy and Mindful Mental Health, Homeopathy and Reflexology, Gerontology and Geriatrics, as well as Creative Writing and Interior Design.

-At present, I work as a private Family Doctor at Fgura Pharmacy, Delta Pharmacy (Żabbar), Beta Pharmacy (Għaxaq), San Gwakkin Pharmacy (Marsascala), and Blossoms Pharmacy (Birżebbuġa).
+At present, she works as a private Family Doctor at Fgura Pharmacy, Delta Pharmacy (Żabbar), Beta Pharmacy (Għaxaq), San Gwakkin Pharmacy (Marsascala), and Blossoms Pharmacy (Birżebbuġa).

-Beyond clinical practice, I am an avid researcher, a knighted member of the Priory Knight Templars (Malta), Pietà del Pellicano, a clinical peer reviewer, a medical content creator, a Family Medicine clinical supervisor, and an advocate for neurodiversity rights, pro-life values, and mental health.
-I am also actively involved in voluntary work and community initiatives.
+Beyond clinical practice, she is an avid researcher, a knighted member of the Priory Knight Templars (Malta), Pietà del Pellicano, a clinical peer reviewer, a medical content creator, a Family Medicine clinical supervisor, and an advocate for neurodiversity rights, pro-life values, and mental health.
+She is also actively involved in voluntary work and community initiatives.

 Patient-Centred Care with Purpose

-What makes my work unique is the fusion of extensive medical expertise, holistic practice, and genuinely patient-centred care.
+What makes her work unique is the fusion of extensive medical expertise, holistic practice, and genuinely patient-centred care.

-I do not simply deliver a medical service; I build trust, continuity, and empowerment, ensuring that every patient feels heard, respected, and actively involved in their care.
+She does not simply deliver a medical service; she builds trust, continuity, and empowerment, ensuring that every patient feels heard, respected, and actively involved in their care.

-I bring together the discipline of Family Medicine with leadership and community service, creating solutions that are not only effective but also meaningful and sustainable.
-I lead with purpose and measure success by real-world impact on people’s lives.
+She brings together the discipline of Family Medicine with leadership and community service, creating solutions that are not only effective but also meaningful and sustainable.
+She leads with purpose and measures success by real-world impact on people’s lives.

-I also operate with a strong moral compass.
-I do not follow shortcuts or trends; instead, I build long-term value through honesty, quality, and genuine care for the people I serve.
+She also operates with a strong moral compass.
+She does not follow shortcuts or trends; instead, she builds long-term value through honesty, quality, and genuine care for the people she serves.

 A Defining Professional Milestone

-One of the achievements I am most proud of is successfully completing my four-year GP training programme and attaining the MRCGP (International) qualification while navigating significant personal and professional hardships.
+One of the achievements she is most proud of is successfully completing her four-year GP training programme and attaining the MRCGP (International) qualification while navigating significant personal and professional hardships.

-During this period, I faced challenges that tested my resilience, emotional intelligence, and ability to function effectively under pressure.
-Despite these difficulties, I remained committed to reflective practice, continuous learning, and delivering safe, compassionate, patient-centred care.
+During this period, she faced challenges that tested her resilience, emotional intelligence, and ability to function effectively under pressure.
+Despite these difficulties, she remained committed to reflective practice, continuous learning, and delivering safe, compassionate, patient-centred care.

-This achievement represents not only academic and clinical competence, but also personal growth, adaptability, and the ability to uphold professional standards during adversity, qualities I believe are essential for a specialist in Family Medicine.
+This achievement represents not only academic and clinical competence, but also personal growth, adaptability, and the ability to uphold professional standards during adversity, qualities she believes are essential for a specialist in Family Medicine.

 Resilience Through Life’s Hardest Trials

-My journey in medicine has been shaped by significant personal and professional challenges that tested my resilience, identity, and perseverance.
+Her journey in medicine has been shaped by significant personal and professional challenges that tested her resilience, identity, and perseverance.

-During medical school, I experienced the sudden loss of both my parents.
+During medical school, she experienced the sudden loss of both her parents.
 This was a profoundly destabilising period, both emotionally and practically.
-I had to leave my family home and rebuild my life while living with my aunt for two years, learning independence at a time when I was still grieving.
-Despite this, I remained committed to my studies, drawing strength from routine, discipline, marriage, and a deep sense of purpose in becoming a medical doctor.
+She had to leave her family home and rebuild her life while living with her aunt for two years, learning independence at a time when she was still grieving.
+Despite this, she remained committed to her studies, drawing strength from routine, discipline, marriage, and a deep sense of purpose in becoming a medical doctor.

-Alongside this, I faced a series of injustices that at times made progression feel uncertain and isolating.
-Rather than allowing these experiences to define me, I chose to respond with integrity, advocating for myself, seeking appropriate support, and continuing to perform to the highest professional standards.
+Alongside this, she faced a series of injustices that at times made progression feel uncertain and isolating.
+Rather than allowing these experiences to define her, she chose to respond with integrity, advocating for herself, seeking appropriate support, and continuing to perform to the highest professional standards.

-I am also a high-functioning autistic doctor.
-While this has given me strengths such as attention to detail, honesty, and strong advocacy, it has also exposed me to stigma and misunderstanding within medical environments.
-I overcame this by developing self-awareness, effective communication strategies, and by embracing neurodiversity as a strength rather than a limitation.
+She is also a high-functioning autistic doctor.
+While this has given her strengths such as attention to detail, honesty, and strong advocacy, it has also exposed her to stigma and misunderstanding within medical environments.
+She overcame this by developing self-awareness, effective communication strategies, and by embracing neurodiversity as a strength rather than a limitation.

-A particularly difficult period occurred during my obstetrics placement, when I learned that, as a family, we were unlikely to have children.
+A particularly difficult period occurred during her obstetrics placement, when she learned that, as a family, they were unlikely to have children.
 Processing this reality while working daily with pregnant women required emotional resilience and professionalism.
-I sought support, allowed myself time to grieve, and ensured that my personal experience deepened, rather than hindered, my empathy for patients.
+She sought support, allowed herself time to grieve, and ensured that her personal experience deepened, rather than hindered, her empathy for patients.

-During my Foundation Programme, I worked prolonged shifts of up to 30 hours, which demanded physical endurance, emotional stamina, and disciplined self-care.
-I navigated this by maintaining structure, prioritising patient safety, and learning to recognise my own limits.
+During her Foundation Programme, she worked prolonged shifts of up to 30 hours, which demanded physical endurance, emotional stamina, and disciplined self-care.
+She navigated this by maintaining structure, prioritising patient safety, and learning to recognise her own limits.

-Each challenge reinforced my resilience, compassion, and commitment to ethical medical practice.
-They shaped me into a doctor who understands adversity, advocates for fairness, and approaches patients with genuine empathy and strength.
+Each challenge reinforced her resilience, compassion, and commitment to ethical medical practice.
+They shaped her into a doctor who understands adversity, advocates for fairness, and approaches patients with genuine empathy and strength.

 A Vision Grounded in Care and Service

-Clinically and professionally, I am working towards establishing my own Klinika Ta’ Biba in Fgura as a patient-centred, community-based primary care clinic offering compassionate, evidence-based, and holistic Family Medicine.
-As Managing Director, my goal is not only to provide care, but to create a safe and inclusive healthcare environment where patients feel heard, respected, and empowered.
+Clinically and professionally, she is working towards establishing her own Klinika Ta’ Biba in Fgura as a patient-centred, community-based primary care clinic offering compassionate, evidence-based, and holistic Family Medicine.
+As Managing Director, her goal is not only to provide care, but to create a safe and inclusive healthcare environment where patients feel heard, respected, and empowered.

-Academically, I aspire to become a GP trainer, contributing to the development of future family doctors by fostering mentorship, psychological safety, and ethical practice, particularly for trainees who may feel marginalised within traditional systems.
-I believe training environments should nurture both clinical excellence and human dignity.
+Academically, she aspires to become a GP trainer, contributing to the development of future family doctors by fostering mentorship, psychological safety, and ethical practice, particularly for trainees who may feel marginalised within traditional systems.
+She believes training environments should nurture both clinical excellence and human dignity.

-Alongside this, I intend to complete a Postgraduate Certificate in Ultrasound in Family Medicine to enhance diagnostic accuracy, expand point-of-care services, improve patient outcomes, and reduce unnecessary referrals.
+Alongside this, she intends to complete a Postgraduate Certificate in Ultrasound in Family Medicine to enhance diagnostic accuracy, expand point-of-care services, improve patient outcomes, and reduce unnecessary referrals.

-Beyond clinical medicine, I remain deeply committed to advocacy, particularly in the areas of pro-life values, mental health awareness, and neurodiversity rights.
-As a neurodivergent physician, I aim to use my voice and lived experience to challenge stigma, promote inclusivity, and influence policies and professional cultures that protect vulnerable individuals, both patients and healthcare professionals.
+Beyond clinical medicine, she remains deeply committed to advocacy, particularly in the areas of pro-life values, mental health awareness, and neurodiversity rights.
+As a neurodivergent physician, she aims to use her voice and lived experience to challenge stigma, promote inclusivity, and influence policies and professional cultures that protect vulnerable individuals, both patients and healthcare professionals.

-I will also continue my work as a lifestyle content creator because storytelling matters.
+She will also continue her work as a lifestyle content creator because storytelling matters.
 Creating content is not about perfection; it is about connection, sharing growth, faith, purpose, beauty, grief, healing, ambition, and the quiet moments in between.
 It is about showing that success and femininity can coexist with softness, boundaries, and authenticity.

 Part of that story is the beauty of the adoption journey as a deliberate act of love.
 It is proof that family is built through commitment, not biology.
-Through missionary work, I realised there is something profoundly powerful about choosing a child every single day, not because they carry your genes, but because they carry your heart.
+Through missionary work, she realised there is something profoundly powerful about choosing a child every single day, not because they carry her genes, but because they carry her heart.
 Adoption is hope made visible; it is healing that flows both ways.

-As a content creator, I aim to normalise conversations around different paths to motherhood, family, and fulfilment, and to honour women whose journeys do not fit the traditional mould yet still radiate strength, purpose, and joy.
+As a content creator, she aims to normalise conversations around different paths to motherhood, family, and fulfilment, and to honour women whose journeys do not fit the traditional mould yet still radiate strength, purpose, and joy.

-Life does not always look the way we imagined.
+Life does not always look the way she imagined.

 Sometimes, it looks even more meaningful.

-Continuing forward, a core part of my journey is remaining deeply committed to voluntary work and charity initiatives, which I regard not as optional extras but as fundamental duties of Dame chivalry.
+Continuing forward, a core part of her journey is remaining deeply committed to voluntary work and charity initiatives, which she regards not as optional extras but as fundamental duties of Dame chivalry.

 As a Dame within the Malta Knight Templars, Order of the Pietà del Pellicano, service is not symbolic; it is active.
 Chivalry in the modern world means showing up where the need is greatest, advocating for the vulnerable, and using one’s skills in medicine, leadership, and communication to serve with humility and integrity.
 This includes ongoing charitable work, humanitarian causes, and medical missions that extend care beyond borders, status, or circumstance.

-My vocation as a doctor strengthens this calling.
-Medicine, when practised ethically, is itself an act of service, and combining it with structured voluntary initiatives allows me to give back in a way that is both practical and deeply meaningful.
-This commitment also extends into my work as a content creator through my Be Holistically Healthy, MD platform, where I raise awareness, mobilise support, and remind others, especially fellow professionals and young women, that leadership is defined not by titles, but by how we serve when no recognition is guaranteed.
+Her vocation as a doctor strengthens this calling.
+Medicine, when practised ethically, is itself an act of service, and combining it with structured voluntary initiatives allows her to give back in a way that is both practical and deeply meaningful.
+This commitment also extends into her work as a content creator through her Be Holistically Healthy, MD platform, where she raises awareness, mobilises support, and reminds others, especially fellow professionals and young women, that leadership is defined not by titles, but by how they serve when no recognition is guaranteed.

-For me, Dame chivalry is lived daily: in medicine, in charity, in advocacy, and in choosing service over silence.
+For her, Dame chivalry is lived daily: in medicine, in charity, in advocacy, and in choosing service over silence.

 Driven by Purpose and Learning

-Family Medicine is constantly evolving, so I commit to continuous professional development, evidence-based practice, and reflective learning.
-I actively seek feedback, stay updated with current guidelines, and pursue further qualifications to ensure my skills remain current and clinically meaningful.
+Family Medicine is constantly evolving, so she commits to continuous professional development, evidence-based practice, and reflective learning.
+She actively seeks feedback, stays updated with current guidelines, and pursues further qualifications to ensure her skills remain current and clinically meaningful.

-What sustains my motivation most deeply is meaning.
-Personal adversity has shaped my resilience and strengthened my empathy, allowing me to remain genuinely patient-centred.
+What sustains her motivation most deeply is meaning.
+Personal adversity has shaped her resilience and strengthened her empathy, allowing her to remain genuinely patient-centred.

 Leading with Confidence and Authenticity

-The sky is the limit.
-Believe that fully, and then act like it.
-If you are going through a severely rough patch, it is vital to go right through it.
-The burning process must come before the phoenix’s revival.
+Her advice to aspiring women leaders and professionals is clear: the sky is the limit.
+She believes that fully, and encourages women to act like it.
+She believes that if someone is going through a severely rough patch, it is vital to go right through it because the burning process must come before the phoenix’s revival.

-Own your voice, your space, and your ambition.
-Do not wait for permission to lead, speak, or dream bigger.
-There will be moments when you are underestimated or told to “tone it down”, often a sign that growth is happening.
+She encourages women to own their voice, their space, and their ambition.
+She believes they should not wait for permission to lead, speak, or dream bigger.
+According to her, there will be moments when women are underestimated or told to “tone it down”, often a sign that growth is happening.

-Be relentlessly curious and adaptable.
-Invest in your skills, and do not be afraid to pivot or build something from scratch if the system does not fit you.
-Leadership is not about titles; it is about integrity, consistency, and lifting others as you rise.
+She also believes in being relentlessly curious and adaptable.
+She encourages women to invest in their skills and not be afraid to pivot or build something from scratch if the system does not fit them.
+In her view, leadership is not about titles; it is about integrity, consistency, and lifting others as they rise.

-Embrace visibility.
-Being a content creator has taught me that sharing your journey, your work, values, struggles, and wins, can inspire others and create real impact.
-Use online platforms responsibly to educate, advocate, and connect.
-Your story matters, and someone out there needs to hear it.
+She embraces visibility and believes that being a content creator has taught her that sharing one’s journey, work, values, struggles, and wins can inspire others and create real impact.
+She encourages women to use online platforms responsibly to educate, advocate, and connect because every story matters, and someone out there needs to hear it.

-Most importantly, define success on your own terms.
-Balance does not mean shrinking yourself; it means aligning your purpose with your life.
+Most importantly, she believes women should define success on their own terms.
+To her, balance does not mean shrinking oneself; it means aligning purpose with life.

-Be entirely you.
-Stay grounded, stay kind, and never forget, the sky truly is the limit.
+She encourages women to be entirely themselves, stay grounded, stay kind, and never forget that the sky truly is the limit.

 Conclusion